 Dry them well.

-- Choose a spot on your thigh or behind your hip for the shot.
+- Choose a spot on your outer thigh or the side of your hip for the shot.

 Check to make sure that the muscle isn't already sore from activity.
 If it is sore, you could have pain in the area after giving the shot.
 If the muscle is sore, pick a new area for the shot.